 The Society of Genealogists (14 Charterhouse Buildings, Goswell Road, London, EC1M 7BA) has a number of books on shipwrecks and shipping casualties.

-There are an increasing number of websites about shipping losses.
-There are also many newsgroups of people wanting to share information about ships, salvage, and shipwrecks.
+Many websites give information about shipping losses, and there are also many online forums for people to share information about ships, shipwrecks and salvage.

 Larn, R and Larn, B, Shipwreck Index of the British Isles (London, Lloyd’s Register of Shipping, 1995-ongoing).
 Comprehensive listing of all wrecks by UK coastal area

 Marx, R, Shipwrecks of the Western Hemisphere, (New York, World Publishing Co, 1971).
 Several thousand losses before and including 1825 are listed and briefly described

 Pickford, N, The Atlas of Shipwreck & Treasure (London, Dorling Kindersley, 1994)

 Hepper, D J, British Warship Losses in the Age of Sail 1650-1859 (Sussex, Jean Boudriot Publications, 1994).
 Chronological list which details the circumstances of the loss

 Huntress, K, Checklist of Narratives of Shipwrecks & Disasters at Sea to 1860 (Iowa State University Press, 1979).
 A guide to contemporary accounts of losses

 Grocott, T, Shipwrecks of the Revolutionary and Napoleonic Eras (London, Chatham Publishing, 1997).
 Contemporary newspaper accounts; covers both merchant and naval ships

 Gosset, W P, The Lost Ships of the Royal Navy 1793-1900 (London, Mansell Publishing, 1986).
 Contains an index to courts martial in ADM 1